AusBoone/Melody-Generator/WHITEPAPER.md

   short guide aimed at classically trained musicians.
 - [`docs/README_FLUIDSYNTH.md`](docs/README_FLUIDSYNTH.md) describes how to
   install the FluidSynth dependency.

+## Security Considerations

+Melody‑Generator performs all processing locally and does not require network access once dependencies are installed.
+Nevertheless you should treat any downloaded MIDI files with caution, as they may embed unusual metadata.
+The loader strips non-MIDI chunks to prevent file parsing issues.
+If using the web interface, run it on ``localhost`` and avoid exposing it to the public internet without additional authentication and rate limiting.

+From a security engineering standpoint the most likely attack vector involves malicious MIDI files crafted to exploit parser vulnerabilities.
+The project therefore opens files in binary mode and validates chunk headers before processing any events.
+Paths supplied on the command line are resolved to their canonical forms to mitigate directory traversal attacks.
+Users embedding the library within larger applications should apply the principle of least privilege—read-only filesystem permissions and sandboxing where practical—to isolate the generation process from sensitive data.
+None of the components need elevated privileges, so dropping capabilities is recommended when launching the web interface as a long-running service.

 ## Design Considerations and Extensibility